trsh/MMBVE-API-design-documentation/README.md

 ### Registers

-Engine can make impressive optimziations if it knows all possible variations of the voxel and group generic data.
-There for we have functions such as:
+Engine can make impressive optimziations if it knows all possible variations of the voxel generic data.
+There for we have function:

-`registerVoxelProperties(str propertyName, [all values in array])` `registerGroupProperties(str propertyName, [all values in array])`
+`registerVoxelProperties(str propertyName, [all values in array])` // TODO: str properties can be dangerous

 ### Settings